techqueria/website/content/english/support-us/chapter-director/_index.md

 ### Example Tasks

-- contribute to chapter documentation in [Notion](https://notion.so)
+- contribute to documentation in Google Docs
 - create marketing assets in [Canva](https://canva.com)
-- create tasks in [Asana](https://asana.com) to manage local events or partnerships
+- create and assign tasks in [Asana](https://asana.com) to manage local events or partnerships
 - follow Techqueria's [brand guidelines](/brand/)
 - get the help of a volunteer to take photos, upload photos to a Google Photo album and share with national org
-- host an organizer meeting every month via Google Hangouts Meet and take meeting notes in Notion
+- host an organizer meeting every month via Google Hangouts Meet and take meeting notes in Google Docs
 - use [Bevy](https://events.techqueria.org) to track RSVPs and attendance of local events
 - use Buffer to automatically schedule social media posts advertising the latest local event